The importance of calorimetry for highly-boosted jet substructure: Performance impact of improved calorimetry

 At a general-purpose detector with an effective particle-flow reconstruction algorithm, it typically makes sense to use all particle information for jet substructure reconstruction.
 In \Fig{fig:ROC_DetectorComparison_detectors}, we consider the same three discrimination tasks from \Sec{sec:results}---$W$ vs.~$q$, $W$ vs.~$Z$, and $q$ vs.~$g$---now comparing the performance across the CMS-like, F1, and F2 detector configurations using all available information.
 Results are shown both for the (left column) 1~TeV and (right column) 5~TeV $\pt$ bins.
 We also include perfect reconstruction for reference.

 In all cases, having better detector performance improves (or maintains) discrimination power.
 The most (un)striking feature is that $q$ vs.~$g$ jet separation only slightly improves with the detector performance, as could be anticipated since these are shape-based discrimination tasks which already leverage the great tracking performance.
 When considering $W$ vs.~$q$ or $W$ vs.~$Z$ discrimination, however, a sizable gain comes from using an improved detector.
 In the $W$ vs.~$q$ case, where shape information is also powerful, the improvement in background rejection going from a CMS~$\to$~F1~$\to$~F2~detector at $\pt = 5$ TeV is around a factor of $5$ at a signal efficiency of $50\%$.
-Even larger gains are seen for $W$ vs.~$Z$ discrimination, where going from a CMS~$\to$~F2~detector results in two orders of magnitude improvement in background rejection power, primarily because of the improved mass resolution.
+This improvement can most easily be seen by looking at the Fig.~\ref{fig:SummaryPlots_Wvq_DetectorComparison} (bottom left) which shows the mass resolution improvement of the $W$ jet signal.
+Even larger gains are seen for $W$ vs.~$Z$ discrimination, where going from a CMS~$\to$~F2~detector results in two orders of magnitude improvement in background rejection power, again primarily because of the improved mass resolution which can be best seen in Fig.~\ref{fig:SummaryPlots_WvZ_DetecComparison}.

-It is interesting to compare the differing behaviors in the 1~TeV and 5~TeV samples.
+It is interesting to compare the different behaviors in the 1~TeV and 5~TeV samples.
 At $\pt = 1$ TeV, going from an F1~$\to$~F2~detector shows no significant improvement for any of the discrimination tasks, whereas, at $\pt = 5$ TeV, there are still gains in going from F1~$\to$~F2.
 This indicates there is an asymptotic detector granularity for a given $\pt$~such that any further improvements do not have a corresponding physics gain.
 The reason this happens is that calorimeter energy resolution (which is assumed to be the same in the F1 and F2 scenarios) also plays a role in discrimination power.
 This suggests the possibility of jointly optimizing granularity and resolution to achieve balanced jet substructure performance.